Company’s Duty to Notify Sample Clauses

 Company’s Duty to Notify.
 The Company will notify the Affiliate before the 15th business day after the Company knows or should reasonably have known of a claim for a loss that the Affiliate might be obligated to pay.
 The Company’s failure to give the Affiliate timely notice does not terminate the Affiliate’s obligation, except to the extent that the failure prejudices the Affiliate’s ability to defend the claim or mitigate losses.

 Company’s Duty to Notify.
-1.1.1 Where Myer has made a definite decision to introduce major changes in production, program, organisation, structure or technology that are likely to have significant effects on employees, Myer shall notify the employees who may be affected by the proposed changes and the Union.
+33.1.1 Where the Company has made a definite decision to introduce major changes in production, program, Organisation, structure or technology that are likely to have significant effects on employees, the Company shall notify the employees who may be affected by the proposed changes and the union.

-Company’s Duty to Notify. (a) Where the Company has made a definite decision to introduce changes in production, programme, Company-wide policy, organisation, structure or technology that are likely to have “significant effects” on employees, the Company will notify the employee/s who may be affected by the proposed changes and the Union.
+Company’s Duty to Notify i) Where the Company has made a definite decision to introduce major changes in the production, program, organisation, structure or technology that are likely to have significant effects on employees, the Company will notify, as soon as practicable, the employees who may be affected by the proposed changes and their Union or Unions where requested by an employee.